xcompact3d/py4x3d2/README.md

 # py4x3d2

-Tooling for the new x3d2 solver
+Tooling for the new x3d2 solver.